GadgetGuidersTechnical fixes & manuals

 A different approach — Nvidia Shield TV Pro (~$199)

 The Shield Pro plays a different game.
-It's not just a streamer — it's a small media computer.
+It's a small media computer.
 You get Dolby Vision and HDR10, Dolby Atmos passthrough, Gigabit Ethernet, and, crucially, two USB 3.0 ports: plug in a drive and run a Plex Media server, add storage, or load retro emulators.
 Its standout trick is real-time AI upscaling that sharpens older HD content toward 4K, which nothing else here does.

 Be clear-eyed about the trade-offs, though.
 The hardware dates to 2019, so at $199 you're paying a premium for an aging box with HDMI 2.0b, and Android TV carries more ads and clutter than Apple's tvOS.
 Nvidia keeps updating it, but it's a power-user tool, not a polish-first one.